 View All Calendars is the default.
 Choose Select a Calendar to view a specific calendar.
 Subscribe to calendar notifications by clicking on the Notify Me button, and you will automatically be alerted about the latest events in our community.

-February 1, 2019, 10:30 AM - 12:30 PM @ Eureka Main Library, Large Meeting Room (to your left as you enter the lobby)
+April 5, 2019, 10:00 AM - 12:00 PM @ Eureka Main Library, Large Meeting Room (to your left as you enter the lobby)

+For beginners!
 These classes are set up to teach the basics to adults with little-to-no computer experience - enough to help you find your way around and be comfortable on a computer.
 College of the Redwoods Adult Ed teachers offer these free classes at the library.
 They will bring computers to use at the class, but you are welcome to bring your own laptop if you prefer.

-February 1, 2019, 11:00 AM - 11:45 AM @ Eureka Main Library, Story Room
+April 5, 2019, 11:00 AM - 11:45 AM @ Eureka Main Library, Story Room

 Babies and their families are invited to share songs, rhymes, bouncing games, finger plays, and short stories at this early literacy event.
 Following the program, there's time for play with developmentally appropriate toys and socializing for both parents and children.
 The program is designed for children aged 3-24 months, and occurs on the first and third Friday of each month.